EPICS-synApps/support/docs/synApps.md

         To recalibrate slit positions, press the "Set" button, type in the current slit position as you want it to be called, and press the "Use" button.
 This procedure uses the "Set" buttons of both motors the slit software talks to, and the user/dial offsets of those motors actually implement the recalibration.

         There is a new, experimental slit database in synApps which uses soft motor records as the user/client interface.
 This allows clients that know how to control a motor also to control a slit, with some limitations.
 We hope to use soft motor records in front of other positioners (e.g. monochromators, optical tables, insertion devices, and DAC channels) in the future.
-    - Optical tables Optical tables are controlled by a custom EPICS record (the "table" record), used in the database `table.db` and controlled via MEDM displays `table*.adl`.
+    - Optical tables Optical tables are controlled by a custom EPICS record (the "table" record), used in the database `table.db` and controlled via display files `table*.ui` (caQtDM) or `table*.adl` (MEDM).

         Table virtual motors behave in much the same way as do slit virtual motors.
 However, the table software does not use user/dial offsets in the underlying motor to implement recalibration (it can't, since it works through a nonlinear transform).
 Instead, the table maintains its own offsets for all of the six coordinated motions it implements.
 Pressing the "Set" button causes new table positions to modify the offsets instead of moving the table (which is exactly the way motor and slit calibration works).
 In addition to a "Sync" button, which reads motor positions and calculates the table positions from them, the table display has an "Init" button, which zeros all offsets before doing a "sync" operation.
 It also has a "Zero" button, which manipulates all the table offsets to make the current table positions zero without moving or recalibrating any motors.
     - Monochromators Several varieties of crystal monochromators are supported in synApps: two constant-offset "channel-cut" monochromators, two varieties of a high-resolution four-crystal monochromator, a spherical-grating monochromator, and a multilayer monochromator.
-Most are supported by databases paired with State Notation Language (SNL) programs, and several MEDM displays.
-The EPICS databases `kohzuSeq.db`, SNL program `kohzuCtl.st`, and MEDM displays `kohzu*.adl` (also `kohzu*.gif`) are involved in control of two varieties of high-heat-load monochromators.
-The EPICS database `hrSeq.db`, SNL program `hrCtl.st`, and MEDM displays `hSeq*.adl` are involved in control of the high-resolution double-crystal monochromator.
-The spherical grating monochromator is supported by the database `SGM.db` and the displays `SGM*.adl`.
-The multilayer monochromator is supported by the database `ml_monoSeq.db`and displays `ml_mono*.adl`.
+Most are supported by databases paired with State Notation Language (SNL) programs, and display files.
+The EPICS databases `kohzuSeq.db`, SNL program `kohzuCtl.st`, and displays `kohzu*` are involved in control of two varieties of high-heat-load monochromators.
+The EPICS database `hrSeq.db`, SNL program `hrCtl.st`, and displays `hSeq*` are involved in control of the high-resolution double-crystal monochromator.
+The spherical grating monochromator is supported by the database `SGM.db` and the displays `SGM*`.
+The multilayer monochromator is supported by the database `ml_monoSeq.db` and displays `ml_mono*`.
     - Filters The APS standard user filters combine several motors and solenoids to control the placement of filter material in the beam path.
-The databases `filterMotor.db` and `filterLock.db`, and the MEDM displays `*filter*.adl` are involved in this application.
+The databases `filterMotor.db` and `filterLock.db`, and the display files `*filter*` are involved in this application.

         synApps also supports the XIA filter/shutter box, with two independently developed solutions: